 What is ITSM?

-ITSM (IT Service Management) is simply the way an IT department organizes its work to keep everything in order and deliver support efficiently.
+ITSM (IT Service Management) is the way an IT department organizes its work to deliver support in a structured and efficient manner.
 In practice, ITSM defines how requests reach the right people, how they are resolved, and how IT assets are managed within the organization.
-It’s not a theory - it’s the daily reality of every company where IT supports users.
-Systems like Codenica ITSM + ITAM help implement ITSM principles automatically: registering tickets, assigning tasks, tracking statuses, and keeping communication structured.
-This ensures transparency and helps users feel their issues are handled professionally.
+It reflects the everyday operations of companies where IT teams support users.
+Systems like Codenica ITSM + ITAM help implement ITSM principles by registering tickets, assigning tasks, tracking statuses, and keeping communication organized.
+This improves transparency and ensures that requests are handled in a consistent way.

 What is ITAM?

 ITAM (IT Asset Management) means managing all IT assets of a company - computers, software, licenses, phones, printers, and other equipment.
-The goal is to know what you own, where it is, who uses it, and what it costs to maintain.
-Codenica ITSM + ITAM automates this process - every computer, license, and software record includes its full description and history.
-With the free Codenica PC Audit Scanner, you can perform IT audits across the entire company without leaving your desk.
-It makes asset management easy, eliminating the need for spreadsheets or manual hardware tracking.
+The goal is to know what you own, where it is located, who uses it, and what it costs to maintain.
+Codenica ITSM + ITAM supports this process by storing a full description and history for each computer, license, and software record.
+With the free Codenica PC Audit Scanner, IT audits can be performed remotely across the organization.
+This reduces the need for spreadsheets and manual hardware tracking.

 Help Desk vs. Service Desk - what’s the difference?

-Many people use these terms interchangeably, but they’re not the same.
-A Help Desk focuses on quick, reactive support - password resets, printer issues, or network problems.
-A Service Desk covers a broader scope, managing not just incidents but also changes, service requests, and recurring problems.
-In short, the help desk puts out fires, while the service desk prevents them.
-In Codenica ITSM + ITAM, both functions are combined - tickets are handled in real time, and the collected data helps improve IT processes across the organization.
+These terms are often used interchangeably, but they describe different scopes of work.
+A Help Desk focuses on reactive support - resolving user issues such as password resets, printer failures, or network problems.
+A Service Desk has a broader role, covering incident management as well as changes, service requests, and recurring problems.
+In Codenica ITSM + ITAM, both functions operate within one system, allowing teams to handle tickets in real time while using collected data to improve IT processes.

 What is a Ticketing System?